zprobinson/bulma-react-atoms/README.md

 2. Run the following command:
    1. `npm install control-bulma-react --registry http://localhost:4873`

-You should now be ready to use Bulma React!
+You should now be ready to use `control-bulma-atoms`!

 # Versioning